Team-Unthinkables/FinReport-Stock-Earnings/README.md

 - **Risk Assessment:**
   Evaluates risk using advanced metrics.
 It computes EGARCH-based volatility estimates, maximum drawdown, and Conditional Value at Risk (CVaR) via historical simulation.
 A combined risk-adjusted ratio (expected return divided by volatility) is also computed to assess performance from a risk perspective.

-Additionally, the system computes both regression metrics (MSE, RMSE, MAE) and binary classification metrics (Accuracy, Precision, Recall, F1-score, AUC, AUPR, Error Rate) using a dynamic threshold (based on the interquartile midpoint) for binarization.
-Confusion matrices are logged for each stock to better understand misclassifications.
+Additionally, the system computes comprehensive regression metrics (MSE, RMSE, MAE, R²) to evaluate prediction accuracy.
+The model's performance is visualized through detailed distribution plots and aggregate summaries.

 The final output is a polished HTML report that presents predictions, detailed technical factors (with conditional styling for key numeric values), and risk metrics.
 In parallel, comprehensive performance metrics are printed in the terminal and saved in heatmaps for further analysis.